Eliciting ambiguity with mixing bets

+Applied work often considers the relation between the object of interest and ambiguity attitude measured on artificial events like the Ellsberg urn.
+See for example \citet{muthukrishnan2009ambiguity} for consumer and \citet{bianchi2019ambiguity} for portfolio choice. \citet{vives2018tolerance} find that prosocial behavior in a prisoner's dilemma is correlated with ambiguity tolerance measured on an artificial event.
+I find no correlation between cooperation in the prisoner's dilemma and ambiguity measured on the actually relevant event (the other participant's behavior).
+Instead, the ambiguity-neutral probability, measured by the midpoint of the mixing interval, is the most relevant predictor suggesting reciprocity to be more important than ambiguity.

-In the next section, the key findings of the paper are summarized.
-For technical details see Section \ref{sec:theory}, where the mixing behavior under different preferences is derived.
-Sections \ref{sec:theory}.1 to \ref{sec:theory}.3 cover maxmin, variational, and second order preferences respectively.
-Section \ref{sec:app_real} discusses extensions to beliefs about real-valued variables, Section \ref{sec:experiment} provides an experimental pilot study, and Section \ref{sec:discussion} concludes.
+In Section \ref{sec:theory} the mixing behavior under different preferences is derived.
+Sections \ref{sec:theory}.1 to \ref{sec:theory}.3 cover maxmin, variational, and second-order preferences respectively.
+Section \ref{sec:seeking} introduces a generalization, \emph{separated mixing bets}, which reveal ambiguity-seeking and ambiguity-averse preferences simultaneously.
+Section \ref{sec:experiment} provides an experimental implementation and empirical evidence.
+Section \ref{sec:robust} discusses robustness and Section \ref{sec:discussion} concludes.
 Proofs are provided in the appendix.
-A supplementary document discusses biseparable preferences, general ambiguity averse preferences \citep{cerreia2011uncertainty}, and the elicitation of ambiguity attitude for $\alpha$-maxmin preferences.
+Other ambiguity-averse preferences, e.g. biseparable preferences \citep{ghirardato2001risk} that include $\alpha$-maxmin \citep{marinacci2002probabilistic,ghirardato2004differentiating} and Choquet expected utility \citep{schmeidler1989subjective}, do not allow for a similar separation of a belief interval from ambiguity attitude.
+A supplementary document discusses mixing bets under those preferences and under general ambiguity-averse preferences \citep{cerreia2011uncertainty}.